JOMC/JOMC-Logging/jomc-logging-it/src/main/assembly/README.txt

   ${project.description}

-    See the output of the 'testrunner' application for further information.
+    See the output of the 'test-logger' application for further information.
     For launching that application use of the scripts found in the 'bin' directory is recommended.

     Prior to launching, the environment variable CLASSPATH_PREFIX needs to be setup to contain the modules of the logging implementation to test.
+    Alternatively you can unpack the classes into the 'etc' directory.

     bin/test-logger (Unix)
     bin/test-logger.bat (Windows)